PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling

-The principle of a space-filling curve is to use a continuous curve to pass through all points in the space, and each point corresponds to a position code.
-After the FPS-based sampling and grouping, the Z-order curve coding function is adopted to further downsample the local sub-cloud $ X_{embedding} $ to obtain local regions with semantically \mbox{high-level correlations.}
+The principle of space filling curve is to use a continuous curve to pass through all points in the space, and each point corresponds to a position code.
+After the FPS based sampling\&grouping, the Z-order curve coding function is adopted to further down-sampling the local sub-cloud $ X_{embedding} $ to get local regions with semantically high-level correlations.

-After the Z-order encoding, the 3D position coordinates of the local sub-cloud are mapped to the 1D feature space, as shown in Figure \ref{fig:Zorderpic}.
-The locality of the original point can be well preserved due to the nature of a Z-order curve, which means direct Euclidean neighbors in 1D tend to be similar to those in 3D.
+After the Z-order encoding, the 3D position coordinates of the local sub-cloud will be mapped to the 1D feature space, as shown in Figure \ref{fig:Zorderpic}.
+The locality of the original point can be well-preserved due to the nature of Z-order curve, which means direct Euclidean neighbors in 1D tend to be similar to those in 3D.
 After the points are encoded and sorted, equally spaced points are sampled, as shown in Figure~\ref{fig:zorder-example}.
-Then, the point set with $N^{''}$ points and $C^{'}$ dimension feature, denoted as $X_{Z-order}^{'}{\in}\mathbb{R}^{{N^{''}}{\times}C^{'}}$, and the point set with $N^{''}$ points and 3D coordinate, denoted as $X_{Z-order}{\in}\mathbb{R}^{{N^{''}}\times 3}$, are sampled.
+Then, the point set with $N^{''}$ points and $C^{'}$ dimension feature, denoted as $X_{Z-order}^{'}{\in}\mathbb{R}^{{N^{''}}{\times}C^{'}}$, and the point set with $N^{''}$ points and 3D coordinate, denoted as $X_{Z-order}{\in}\mathbb{R}^{{N^{''}}\times 3}$ are sampled.
 The final sampled point set represents the global structure and local correlation of the original point set.